grafana/grafana/contribute/style-guides/documentation-markdown-guide.md

 \[text to display](www.website.com)

-**Example** For more information on including emoji in Github flavored Markdown, refer to the [webfx page on emoji](https://www.webfx.com/tools/emoji-cheat-sheet/) for a list of emoji.
+**Example** For more information on including emoji in Github Flavored Markdown, refer to the [webfx page on emoji](https://www.webfx.com/tools/emoji-cheat-sheet/) for a list of emoji.

 ## Blockquotes